In The Works

 Fashion Disability & Codesign Book 2023 Print

-Fashion, Disability and Co-design (2024) shows how collaborative, inclusive design techniques can produce garments and accessories that increase social inclusion for people with disabilities.
+Fashion, Disability and Co-design (2024) shows how collaborative research methods, inclusive design techniques can produce products like garments and accessories that increase social inclusion for people with disabilities.
 This book outlines practical techniques to help designers create their own inclusive collections, with detailed examples from interviews with professionals.
 14 illustrated case studies show how engagement with disability communities to co-design adaptive clothing and accessories can lead to functional, wearable solutions for people of all abilities without compromising style.

 Mask Design 2020 Print, Fashion